UtsvGrg/Java_Assignments/README.md

 # Java_Assignments

 Worked upon couple of assignments for the college classwork.
-The sssignments covers the following topics in good detail
+The assignments covers the following topics in good detail

 - Classes
 - Objects